owncloud-archive/documentation/admin_manual/configuration_server/performance_tuning.rst

 PHP safe mode
 ^^^^^^^^^^^^^

 PHP safe mode has to be turned off.
 It is deprecated and has been removed in newer PHP versions.
-Verify its status in `phpinfo_`, and look for ``safe_mode on/off``.
+Verify its status with ``phpinfo``, and look for ``safe_mode on/off``.
 If it is on, then add this line to ``php.ini`` to turn it off::

  safe_mode = Off